Dhruv-x7x/AM101-ML-Based-Spectral-Unmixing/week1/day5/notes.md

 #### Interpretation of Data

 Under this criterion we can discriminate the algorithms into statistical and non-statistical.
 In statistical algorithms, we "quantitatively introduce the aggregate behaviour of the larger population into the processing of a single pixel without knowing anything about the probabilistic nature of the data".
 An example could be bilinear interpolation where the average of the neighborhood of a pixel is used as its value.
+Statistical methods can complicate the detection of low probability targets.

+#### Description of Randomness

+Based on the assumptions taken during algorithm derivations or for the optimization steps, algorithms can be divided into parametric and non-parametric methods.
+If an algorithm assumes that the received data originates from a parametrized probability density function then it is a parametric method.
+If there is no such assumption, it is non-parametric.
+An example of parametric algorithms may be those that use gaussian probability density functions in their derivations.
+All parametric algorithms are statistical but the converse is not true.

+#### Optimization Criterion

+The third and final classification of algorithm stages is the optimization criterion.
+It mostly follows as a direct consequence of the previous divisions for example, parametric method use Maximum A Posteriori estimation or Maximum Likelihood while non-parametric methods use cost functions such as the squared error or other non-squared error cost functions.